-The 2020 district-wide revaluation is underway and valuation notices have been issued.
-New values will be used for rating purposes from 1 July 2021.
+The 2020 district-wide revaluation is completed and the new values apply for rating purposes from 1 July 2021.

 Information regarding licenced kiwifruit orchards